jodaf/quilvyn-core/README.md

 Unbundling the release package is the only step required to install Scribe.

-JavaScript security restrictions require that any saved character files reside in the same directory as the program or in a subdirectory.
-An attempt to open a file stored elsewhere will result in a security exception.

 ### Usage

 To run Scribe, simply use your browser to open scribe.html.